Atkinson-Lab/Tractor/README.md

 - **Output Files:**
   - Both scripts, `extract_tracts.py` and `extract_tracts_flare.py` will generate two files (`*.dosage.txt`, `*.hapcount.txt`) per ancestry.
-  - Additional ancestry-specific VCF files may be generated if `output-vcf` argument is provided.
-This file is not required for running Tractor, but might be needed for painting individual karyograms or personal research purposes.
+  - Additional ancestry-specific VCF files may be generated if `--output-vcf` argument is provided.
+This file is not required for running Tractor, but might be needed for painting ancestry-specific individual karyograms for personal research purposes.
   - If files are compressed using the option `--compress-output`, they will undergo standard GZ compression, not BGZF compression (as expected by bcftools)

 [Contents](#contents)